Why is this important?

 Organisations which belong to this scheme include the National Association of Estate Agents, the Royal Institute of Chartered Surveyors (RICS), and the Association of Residential Letting Agents (ARLA).
 These organisations will insist that member agencies keep deposits paid by tenants in a separate 'client account'.
 For contact details of these organisations, see under heading Further help.

-Discrimination by an accommodation agency
+Discrimination by an accommodation or letting agency

 - you are unemployed